mattshoe/stratify/README.md

 ```

 ### PropertyNameStrategy
-Defines a `Strategy` whose processors will receive all instances of any `KSPropertyDeclaration` nodes whose name exactly matches the
+Defines a `Strategy` whose processors will receive all instances of `KSPropertyDeclaration` nodes whose name exactly matches the
 given name.
 ```kotlin
 PropertyNameStrategy(